 3. Adopting Kotlin is easy

-If you want to facilitate the product maintenance or streamline custom Android app development, you can assign two or three engineers to move the project to Kotlin starting from a small part of the codebase.
+If you want to facilitate the product maintenance or streamline custom Android app development, you can assign two or three engineers to move the project, starting from a small part of the codebase.

 4. Kotlin is fully compatible with Java

-Another advantage is that Kotlin programming language is fully compatible with Java.
-Kotlin developers have access to all Java frameworks and libraries while writing more clear and concise code.
+Another advantage is that the Kotlin programming language is fully compatible with Java.
+The developers have access to all Java frameworks and libraries while writing more clear and concise code.

 So, Android engineers can use both languages when building a mobile product as well as migrate their applications from Java to Kotlin.